radekcz/testing-rest-api-spring-spock/README.md

-This project is the advisor how to test REST API using:
+This java project is the advisor how to test REST API using:

-- Spring Boot Test frame
+- Spring Boot Test framework
 - Groovy
 - Spock